xmppo/xmpp-php/README.md

 After initial `composer install`, the library is ready to go.

-You can see usage example in `Example.php` file by changing credentials to point to your XMPP server and from project root run `php src/Example.php`.
+You can see usage example in `Example.php` file by changing credentials to point to your XMPP server and from project root run `php Example.php`.

 # Library usage
 ## Init